 Last week we had lunch with friends, and the other fellow and I swapped stories about our hard working fathers who looked forward to retirement but died well before they got there.
-Both put a good deal of time and money into the retirement homes they never used for more than a long weekend stolen away from a job they did not really like.
+Both put a good deal of time and money into the retirement homes they never used for more than a long weekend stolen away from a job they didn’t really like.

 As with so many things I discuss on this blog, balance is the key.
-If we live only for today we will find ourselves broke and unprepared in the future; if we live only for the future we will be no fun to be with today, and we may end up alone or unhappily married in the future.
+If we live only for today we will find ourselves broke and unprepared in the future; if we live only for the future we’ll be no fun to be with today, and we may end up alone or unhappily married in the future.
 This is especially true if your wife has a vastly different take on the balance between now and later.

 Why not think about, pray about, and discuss this issue with your bride?
 Do you need to adjust the balance?